 Essential Spices For Tex-Mex Cooking

-In my Tex-Mex cooking, I use chili powder, garlic powder, oregano, cumin, cinnamon and of course salt and pepper.
+In my Tex-Mex cooking, I use chili powder, garlic powder, oregano, cumin, cinnamon and salt and pepper.

-These spices are perfect for my Spicy Mexican Soup.
+These spices are perfect for Chicken Tortilla Soup.
 Of course, salt and pepper go well with everything!

 All types of meat and veggies need to be seasoned with these to bring out their best flavor.